 From the left: Philip Welch, Jim Vaughan, David Welch, Fred Williams and Carl Karpinski.
 This was from 2012

-Family: Married to Amy, 16 year old daughter
+Family: Married and have an 19 year old daughter

 Why he rides: “Just the ability to go out on a bicycle and come back with a clear, happy head.”